 Simple electronic signatures are basic electronic data that is logically associated with other electronic data and used as a signatory.
 For example, you could use your name to sign an email.
 That would be a simple signature.

 Qualified Electronic Signatures are advanced electronic signatures that are created by a qualified signature creation devices, based on a qualified certificate for electronic signatures.
-The Danish NemID is qualified by Denmark and so NemID is an example of a qualified signature.
+Contractbook does not offer a Qualified Electronic Signature.

 For more information, read what the European Union writes about it here.

-It really depends on what type of document you have to sign.
-Signing with the Contractbook signature is cheapest and easiest.
-It is sufficient in most cases, however, Danish law requires certain documents to be signed using NemID.
+It depends on what type of document you have to sign.
+Signing with the Contractbook signature is the easiest option and sufficient in most cases.
+Certain documents, however, must be signed using NemID or BankID.

-We are currently working hard to have a universal Qualified Electronic Signature solution in the first half of 2020.
-Reach out if you have a specific question relating to specific countries, here: email@example.com
+We are currently working hard to have a universal Qualified Electronic Signature solution.
+Please reach out to us if you have a specific question relating to specific countries, here: firstname.lastname@example.org

 Trees absorb and store CO₂ from the atmosphere which makes forestation an efficient way to fight climate change.
 We plant a tree for every 100th digital signature on our platform to support the planet.